 - a.
 In accordance with 2 CFR § 200.309 (Modifications to Period of Performance) and the terms and conditions of a DOC award, a recipient may charge to the Federal award only allowable costs incurred during the period of performance, which is established in the award document.
-As defined at 2 CFR § 200.1, the "period of performance" means the time interval between the start and end date a Federal award which may include one or more budget periods.
-Identification of the Period of Performance in the Federal award consistent with § 200.211(b)(5) does not commit the Federal agency to fund the award beyond the currently approved budget period."
+As defined at 2 CFR § 200.1, the "period of performance" means the time interval between the start and end date a Federal award, which may include one or more budget periods.
+Identification of the period of performance in the Federal award consistent with § 200.211(b)(5) does not commit the Federal agency to fund the award beyond the currently approved budget period."
 The period of performance may sometimes be referred to as the project period or award period.
-This General Term is subject to exceptions for allowable costs pertaining to: (i) preaward costs (see 2 CFR § 200.458); (ii) publication and printing costs (see 2 CFR § 200.461); and administrative costs incurred relating to the close-out of an award (see 2 CFR § 200.344). - b.
+This General Term is subject to exceptions for allowable costs pertaining to: (i) preaward costs (see 2 CFR § 200.458); (ii) publication and printing costs (see 2 CFR § 200.461); and (iii) administrative costs incurred relating to the close-out of an award (see 2 CFR § 200.344). - b.
 Reasonable, necessary, allowable and allocable administrative award closeout costs are authorized for a period of up to 120 calendar days following the conclusion of the period of performance.
-For this purpose, award closeout costs are those strictly associated with close-out activities and are typically limited to the preparation of final progress, financial, and required project audit reports, unless otherwise approved in writing by the Grants Officer.
-A recipient or subrecipient may request an extension of the 120-day closeout period, as provided in 2 CFR § 200.344 (Closeout). - c.
+For this purpose, award closeout costs are those strictly associated with close-out activities and are typically limited to the preparation of final performance, financial, and other required reports (e.g., audit reports), unless otherwise approved in writing by the Grants Officer.
+A recipient or subrecipient, as appropriate, may request an extension of the 120-day closeout period, as provided in 2 CFR § 200.344 (Closeout). - c.
 Unless authorized by a specific award condition, any extension of the period of performance may only be authorized by the Grants Officer in writing.
 This is not a delegable authority.
-Verbal or written assurances of funding from anyone other than the Grants Officer does not constitute authority to obligate funds for programmatic activities beyond the end of the period of performance. - d.
+Verbal or written assurances of funding from anyone other than the Grants Officer do not constitute authority to obligate funds for programmatic activities beyond the end of the period of performance specified in the DOC award.

+d.
 DOC has no obligation to provide any additional prospective funding.
 Any amendment of the award to increase funding and to extend the period of performance is at the sole discretion of DOC.